 A factual innocence motion will show that you are deemed innocent of the charges that had been levied against you.
 You can only apply for this if no charges were filed against you after your arrest, the prosecution did not go through with attempting to convict you after charges were filed, or a jury acquitted you of the charges.
 In any one of those situations, you are viewed by the law as being innocent and can apply to have your record reflect that.

 If the motion is successful, then the record of your arrest will be sealed for three years by the police department that arrested you in the first place.
 It will not be visible to the public, including potential educational institutions, employers, or landlords.
-After three years have lapsed, they are required to destroy the record completely so that there is no longer any trace of your arrest.
+After three years have elapsed, they are required to destroy the record completely so that there is no longer any trace of your arrest.

 PC 851.91 – The C.A.R.E.
 Act